 - The dog is unable to lose the chip, as opposed to loose objects like collars and little bells hanging from the collar.
 The barcode in the microchip can’t be erased or changed and

-- A microchip is safe from fraudulent use, because it can only be inserted and removed by a certified surgeon or veterinarian.
+- A microchip is safe from fraudulent use because it can only be inserted and removed by a certified surgeon or veterinarian.

-- When traveling abroad with your dog, you can feel safe about your dog because due to the chip, he or she won’t get lost there either.
+- When travelling abroad with your dog, you can feel safe about your dog because due to the chip, he or she won’t get lost there either.
 A lot of countries even consider chipping your pet as mandatory, so it’s important to check national regulations before you leave for your holiday and make sure that you (and your pet) meet these regulations!

 - Because of the easy process of identification, a lot of veterinarians are lobbying for obligatory microchipping of pets as well.
 So microchipping your dog would be considered wise if you want to be able to offer your dog the necessary aid when your dog might get sick.